Serhobo/Chris_Richardson_Introduction/content/post/Learning_the_Ropes/index.md

 ---
 title: Welcome back, I got you Flowers.
-I am over 98% certain.
+I am over 98% certain(Error present).
 subtitle: Please see the below link to my second contribution to a Kaggle Compettion.
 I was able to achieve a higher accurracy from our tutorial code by creating a train / dev / test system, and trialing different hyperparamets.
 Take a look for yourself!

 # Summary for listings and search engines